 Unlike the DNSA method, the NS method was found to give more accurate results in measuring reducing sugars.
 This particular method was reported to generate identical reducing values for equimolar quantity reduction of maltodextrins.
-In other words, the measurement of the apparent maltose produced in an α -amylase reaction was directly proportional to the specific activity of the enzyme present.53 The over-oxidation problem encountered in the DNSA method was not observed in the NS method in a study done by Robyt & Whelan,52 where the reducing value of maltose, malto-oligosaccharides, and maltodextrins showed an apparent stoichiometric relationship with the available hemiacetal reducing groups.
-In addition, the NS method is reported to be 10-times more sensitive than the DNSA method.^{50,52} However, care should be taken to prevent re-oxidation of Cu(I) to Cu(II) during the heating and cooling period before arsenomolybdate reagent addition, as the back-oxidation have a high possibility of re-oxidation.60
+In other words, the measurement of the apparent maltose produced in an α -amylase reaction was directly proportional to the specific activity of the enzyme present.
+The overoxidation problem encountered in the DNSA method was not observed in the NS method in a study done by Robyt and Whelan, where the reducing value of maltose, maltooligosaccharides, and maltodextrins showed an apparent stoichiometric relationship with the available hemiacetal reducing groups.
+In addition, the NS method is reported to be ten times more sensitive than the DNSA method.
+However, care should be taken to prevent reoxidation of Cu(I) to Cu(II) during the heating and cooling period before arsenomolybdate reagent addition, as back-oxidation has a high possibility of reoxidation.

 Despite its high accuracy and sensitivity, the NS method has received less acceptance/popularity in terms of usage compared to the DNSA method.
-The main reason for this discrepancy is the cumbersome steps involved in the NS method.
+The main reason for this is the cumbersome steps involved in the NS method.
 The DNSA assay is most popular because it is comparatively simple and fast.
-The method only involves the steps of mixing and heating the sugar solutions with the 3,5-dinitrosalicylic acid reagent for 5 min, followed by cooling and absorbance reading.^{13,46} On the other hand, the NS method has long heating step (20 min) followed by the addition of colouring agent and dilution.
-However, though the Nelson-Somogyi copper method is less convenient than the DNSA method, it has been reported to be more reliable and more sensitive in terms of accuracy and reliability.^{53,61}
+The method only involves the steps of mixing and heating the sugar solutions with the DNSA reagent for 5 min, followed by cooling and absorbance reading.
+On the other hand, the NS method has long heating step (20 min), followed by the addition of colouring agent and dilution.
+However, though the NS copper method is less convenient than the DNSA method, it has been reported to be more reliable and more sensitive in terms of accuracy and reliability.
+57,64

-Both the NS and the DNSA method require a large number of reaction tubes and transfer of the final solution to cuvettes/microtitre plate for absorbance reading.
+Both the NS and the DNSA methods require a large number of reaction tubes and transfer of the final solution to cuvettes/microtitre plate for absorbance reading.
 In addition, handling a large number of tubes during the heating process (in a water bath) limits the analytical capacity (number of samples that can be assayed at a time) and efficiency of the methods.
-To overcome this problem, recently Shao & Lin54 developed a more convenient microplate based NS method for the determination of reducing sugars which has significantly reduced the assay time

-(approximately within one hour 25 samples can be assayed), reagent usage and has also increased the sensitivity and accuracy of the assay.
-However, this method also requires a heat resistant polypropylene microplate to withstand the heat to avoid damages during the heating process.
+To overcome this problem, Shao and Lin45 recently developed a more convenient microplate-based NS method for the determination of reducing sugars that has significantly reduced the assay time (25 samples can be assayed within approximately 1 h) and reagent usage and has also increased the sensitivity and accuracy of the assay.
+However, this method also requires a heat-resistant polypropylene microplate to withstand the heat to avoid damage during the heating process.